jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Apache Beam and Apache Flink are open-source frameworks for parallel, distributed data processing at scale.
-Flink has DataStream and Table/SQL APIs and the former has more capacity to develop sophisticated data streaming applications.
-The DataStream API of PyFlink, Flink’s Python API, however, is not as complete as its Java counterpart, and it doesn’t provide enough capability to extend when there are missing features in Python.
-On the other hand, Apache Beam supports more possibility to extend and/or customise its features.
-In this series of posts, we discuss local development of Apache Beam pipelines using Python.
-In Part 1, a basic Beam pipeline is introduced, followed by demonstrating how to utilise Jupyter notebooks for interactive development.
-It also covers Beam SQL and Beam DataFrames examples on notebooks.
-In subsequent posts, we will discuss batch and streaming pipeline development and concludes with illustrating unit testing of existing pipelines.
+description: In this series, we discuss local development of Apache Beam pipelines using Python.
+A basic Beam pipeline was introduced in Part 1, followed by demonstrating how to utilise Jupyter notebooks, Beam SQL and Beam DataFrames.
+In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
+The pipelines are developed with and without Beam SQL.
+Additionally, each pipeline is implemented on a Jupyter notebook as reference.
 ---

-[Apache Beam](https://beam.apache.org/) and [Apache Flink](https://flink.apache.org/) are open-source frameworks for parallel, distributed data processing at scale.
-Flink has DataStream and Table/SQL APIs and the former has more capacity to develop sophisticated data streaming applications.
-The DataStream API of PyFlink, Flink's Python API, however, is not as complete as its Java counterpart, and it doesn't provide enough capability to extend when there are missing features in Python.
-Recently I had a chance to look through Apache Beam and found it supports more possibility to extend and/or customise its features.

-In this series of posts, we discuss local development of Apache Beam pipelines using Python.
-In *Part 1*, a basic Beam pipeline is introduced, followed by demonstrating how to utilise Jupyter notebooks for interactive development.
-Several notebook examples are covered including [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
-Batch pipelines will be developed in *Part 2*, and we use pipelines from [GCP Python DataFlow Quest](https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/quests/dataflow_python) while modifying them to access local resources only.
-Each batch pipeline has two versions with/without SQL.
-Beam doesn't have its own processing engine and Beam pipelines are executed on a runner such as Apache Flink, Apache Spark, or Google Cloud Dataflow instead.
-We will use the [Flink Runner](https://beam.apache.org/documentation/runners/flink/) for deploying streaming pipelines as it supports [a wide range of features](https://beam.apache.org/documentation/runners/capability-matrix/) especially in streaming context.
-In *Part 3*, we will discuss how to set up a local Flink cluster as well as a local Kafka cluster for data source and sink.
-A streaming pipeline with/without Beam SQL will be built in *Part 4*, and this series concludes with illustrating unit testing of existing pipelines in *Part 5*.
+In this series, we discuss local development of [Apache Beam](https://beam.apache.org/) pipelines using Python.
+A basic Beam pipeline was introduced in [Part 1](/blog/2024-03-28-beam-local-dev-1), followed by demonstrating how to utilise Jupyter notebooks, [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
+In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
+The pipelines are developed with and without *Beam SQL*.
+Additionally, each pipeline is implemented on a Jupyter notebook as reference.

 * [Part 1 Pipeline, Notebook, SQL and DataFrame](/blog/2024-03-28-beam-local-dev-1)
 * [Part 2 Batch Pipelines](#) (this post)